shyamal-dhua/Navigation_using_DQN/README.md

   pip install .
   ```

-5. Download whl file for `torch 0.4.0` from this [link](http://download.pytorch.org/whl/cpu/torch-0.4.0-cp36-cp36m-win_amd64.whl).
+5. Download whl file for `torch 0.4.0` from `http://download.pytorch.org/whl/cpu/torch-0.4.0-cp36-cp36m-win_amd64.whl`.
 Then install it using the command below.
 Also install `pywinpty` using `pipwin`, then install `jupyter` [Note: during installation of `jupyter` it tries to install a higher version of `pywinpty` and can give some error which we can ignore.]
   ```bash
   pip install --no-deps path_to_torch_whl_file\torch-0.4.0-cp36-cp36m-win_amd64.whl pip install pipwin